 171 West 71st Street

-The Dorilton is one of the most visually stunning apartment buildings on the Upper West Side.
+The Dorilton is one of the Upper West Side’s most visually stunning apartment buildings.
 Constructed between 1900 and 1902, the building features a limestone and brick exterior with sculpted figures reminiscent of those in front of French palaces.

-The Dorilton features a beautiful 3 story mansard roof that was restored in 1998 with the rest of the building’s exterior.
+The Dorilton features a beautiful three-story mansard roof that was restored in 1998 with the rest of the building’s exterior.
 The building was named a New York City Landmark in 1974.
 It was first listed on the National Register of Historic Places in 1983.

-Beautiful on the inside and out, the Ansonia features a Beaux-Art style with round-corner towers.
-One of the most striking features of the Ansonia is the large domed skylight sitting above a spiraling staircase.
+Beautiful inside and out, the Ansonia features Beaux-Arts architecture with round-corner towers.
+One of the most striking features of the Ansonia is the substantial domed skylight sitting above a spiraling staircase.
 The building was the first air-conditioned hotel in New York and features some of the widest hallways in the city.
 The Ansonia was added to the National Register of Historic Places in 1980.

 The San Remo